artencoders/fish-and-chips/README.md

 ## Betta Fish: The Peleator

-For the first fish of the Fish && Chips project, called *Peleator*, we chose as inspiration the Betta Fish.
+For the first robotic fish of this project, the *Peleator*, we chose as inspiration a species widely used as a pet: the Betta Fish.
 The Betta Fish (*Betta splendens*) is also known as the Siamese Fighting Fish, hence the name Peleator¹.
+One characteristic trait of this species is their aggresivity towards other fish, including members of its own species.

 We like this species because of three things: it's a though fighter, it's beautiful, and it's easy to maintain, requiring little more than food.
 Just like us.